-I’d read enough to know there was a slew of stories in the Bible, but I had no idea of their connection.
-The Old and New Testaments seemed like two separate books to me.
+I’d read enough to know there were a slew of stories in the Bible, but I had no idea of their connection.
+The Old and New Testaments seemed like two completely separate books to me.
 One too old to truly relate to and the new one, vague and mysterious.
-So, I made the committment to read daily, completely oblivious to how my world would soon be rocked.
+However, I made the commitment to read daily, completely oblivious to how my world would soon be rocked.

 The first few months were hard!
 Mostly, because I compared myself to my friends.
 I wasn’t as smart as them.
 I didn’t hear from God like they did.
 What seemed complex to me, was simple to them.
 I hadn’t expected this and when it was a consistent ‘thing’, I had to fall back on my committment and just keep going even though I really just wanted to quit.

 The obedience it took was startling.
 Life was busy and sheer perserverence was required.

 In my frustration, I reached out to one of the women and she suggested that I pray each morning before reading.
 My prayer was that I would have deeper revelations and that the comparison thing would stop.
 And I prayed for a desire to read.

 I’d get my tea and my Bible and then I would pray with my hand on the words.
 Shockingly, I received this crazy new freedom to question.
 Sometimes my share of journaling on the discussion site was a long list of questions!
 The group would direct me to commentary where I could dig a little deeper.
 And then I had to decide what I thought about it.
 Sometimes I would agree, other times I wouldn’t and a lot of the times, I simply just didn’t know.
 Little by little, I started having my own deeper revelations and conversations with God as I read each morning.

 Those questions led me into a place of surrender.
 My heart opened and so did my mind.